 Our JustACT Team plans and conducts Columbine UU Church’s Social Action.
-You can attend our JustACT monthly meetings at the church on the first Wednesday of each month, 7:00 pm.
+You can attend our JustACT monthly meetings at the church on the first Wednesday of every other month, 7:00 pm.

 - We encourage Columbine members and friends to learn about and become personally involved in social justice outreach activities.